cogentcore/core/gpu/README.md

 The following environment variables can be set to specifically select a particular device by device number or name (`deviceName`):

-* `GPU_DEVICE_SELECT`, for GUI and compute usage.
+* `GPU_DEVICE`, for GUI and compute usage.
-* `GPU_COMPUTE_DEVICE_SELECT`, only used for compute, if present, will override above, so you can use different GPUs for graphics vs compute.
+* `GPU_COMPUTE_DEVICE`, only used for compute, if present, will override above, so you can use different GPUs for graphics vs compute.

 * `GPU` represents the hardware `Adapter` and maintains global settings, info about the hardware.